YuYue525/SoLOST/README.md

 Details:

 1\mini-batches of size 2 across 1 GPU using BatchNorm

 2\extra BatchNorm layer for the RoI head after conv5, i.e., Res5ROIHeadsExtraNorm layer in Detectron2

-3\frozen first two convolutional blocks of ResNet-50, i.e., conv1 and conv2 in Detectron2.
+3\frozen first two convolutional blocks of ResNet-50, i.e., conv1 and conv2 in Detectron2

-4\learning rate is first warmed-up for 100 steps to 0.02 and then reduced by a factor of 10 after 18K and 22K training steps 5\we use in total 24K training steps for all the experiments, except when training class-agnostic detectors on the pseudo-boxes of the VOC07 trainval set, in which case we use 10K steps.
+4\learning rate is first warmed-up for 100 steps to 0.02 and then reduced by a factor of 10 after 18K and 22K training steps

+5\we use in total 24K training steps for all the experiments, except when training class-agnostic detectors on the pseudo-boxes of the VOC07 trainval set, in which case we use 10K steps.

-The training details and other results about SoLOST+CAD are in CAD and LOST_CAD.
+6\The training details and other results about SoLOST+CAD are in CAD and LOST_CAD.